johnzhang320/spring-boot-access-from-kafka-docker-contaner-outside/README.md

   You need to configure your network to allow external clients to be able to reach the kafka container in EC2 instance from outside

-  select your instance --> click on 'Security' tab--> click your security group such as 03af811ab4da2764b --> Edit Inbound Rules-->
+  select your instance --> click on "Security" tab--> click your security group such as 03af811ab4da2764b --> "Edit Inbound Rules"-->

-  open kafka port number 29092 as 0.0.0.0/0 ensure extenal clients can reach --> open zookeeper 2181 just case for multi node cluster
+  open kafka port number 29092 as 0.0.0.0/0 to guarantee extenal clients reach --> open zookeeper 2181 just in case for multi node cluster

   <img src="images/instanace-vpc-configuration.png" width="60%" height="60%">